vishwajeet-barade/PricePredicter.AI/README.md

 The model is built using Python, NumPy, and Scikit-Learn.
 It takes features like:

-Location

-BHK (1BHK, 2BHK, etc.)

-Number of Bathrooms

-Total Area (sqft)
+Location , BHK (1BHK, 2BHK, etc.) , Number of Bathrooms , Total Area (sqft) ,Other property attributes

-Other property attributes

 It predicts real estate prices based on patterns learned from historical sales data.